Cedric Itten

-Cedric Jan Itten (born 27 December 1996) is a Swiss professional footballer who plays as a centre forward for German club Fortuna Düsseldorf and the Switzerland national team.
+Cedric Jan Itten (born 27 December 1996) is a Swiss professional footballer who plays as a centre forward for club Werder Bremen and the Switzerland national team.

 Club career

 Youth football

 Itten started his youth football with FC Black Stars Basel in 2003, before moving to BSC Old Boys a year later.
 In February 2007 he moved on to the youth department of Basel and played in their U-18 team and their U-21 team.
 Itten was a part of FC Basel's 2013–14 UEFA Youth League campaign.

 Basel

 Itten signed a three-year junior professional contract on 21 August 2015 and joined Basel's first team for their 2015–16 season under head coach Urs Fischer.
 After playing in two test games, Itten played his domestic league debut for the club in the home game in the St. Jakob-Park on 21 February 2016 as Basel won 5–1 against Vaduz.
 Itten played the assist as Birkir Bjarnason scored the last goal of the game.
 He scored his first league goal for his club on 13 February in the away game in the Cornaredo as Basel won 4–1 against Lugano.
 It was the team's fourth goal, scored just before half time.
 With the team Itten won the Swiss Super League championship at the end of the 2015–16 Super League season.
 For the club it was the seventh title in a row and their 19th championship title in total.